HenriMatthijssen/ePaper/README.md

 # ePaper
-Software for controlling ePaper display
+Software for controlling ePaper display from WaveShare

 See 'Blog Henri Matthijssen' for instructions for the hardware and setup http://matthijsseninfo.nl